thephpleague/json-guard/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Stability

+This package is pre 1.0 so anything can break at any time.
+That being said, breaking changes are typically released in the minor version (the x in  0.x.y).

 ## Security

 If you discover any security related issues, please email matthew.james.allan@gmail.com instead of using the issue tracker.